 Q: Are self-employed people, who have to self-isolate, or whose work stops, eligible for sick pay?

 Self-employed people, who have to self-isolate, or whose work stops, have limited sick pay protections as they are not eligible for statutory sick pay although other benefits are available.

 Self-employed Income Support

-The self-employed income support scheme which provides freelancers and self-employed people with guaranteed earnings during the pandemic.
+The self-employed income support scheme supports those whose business was adversely affected by the pandemic and applies to those who were ill self-isolating, shielding, or had to care for others and this disrupted their work.
 The payments depend upon the self-employed person’s previous tax returns and will be administered by HMRC.
-This scheme provides state help for self-employed workers in a similar way to the scheme for reimbursement of furloughed employees’ salaries.
-See the question on the assistance available to self-employed people above for more information.
+See the questions on the assistance available to self-employed people above for more information.

 The other precise legal rights of self-employed workers depend upon the terms of the agreement and how the arrangement operates in practice.
 Some workers deemed to be self-employed may in fact be protected as employees.

-If workers deemed to be self-employed do in reality have employee status then employers should consider the new support measures introduced by the government, including the Coronavirus Job Retention scheme and furlough leave.
+If workers deemed to be self-employed do in reality have employee status then employers should consider the support measures introduced by the government.

 Further state help